snackCake/docs/Broadleaf-Concepts/Data-and-Service-Models/Enumerations.md

         optionDisplayFieldName = "name", optionCanEditValues = true)
 protected String name;
 ```

-The `@AdminPresentationDataDrivenEnumeration` annotation specifies that the field `name` will be assigned a value from the set of all `CategoryImpl` objects(no `optionFilterParams` were used to refine the query).
++ optionListEntity - Specifies the target entity that should be queried for the list of options that will be presented to the user in a drop-down list.
+In this case, it will use CategoryImpl.class.

-+ `optionListEntity` - Specify the target entity that should be queried for the list of options that will be presented to the user in a drop-down list.
++ optionValueFieldName = "name" - Specify the field in the target entity that contains the value that will be persisted into this annotated field.
+In this case, it will use CategoryImpl.name.
-+ `optionValueFieldName = "name"` - Specify the field in the target entity that contains the value that will be persisted into this annotated field.
++ optionDisplayFieldName = "name" - Specify the field in the target entity that contains the display value that will be shown to the user in the drop-down field.
+In this case, it will use CategoryImpl.name.
-+ `optionDisplayFieldName = "name"` - Specify the field in the target entity that contains the display value that will be shown to the user in the drop-down field.
++ optionCanEditValues = true - Whether or not the user can edit (or enter new values) in the drop-down menu.
+In this case the user can edit or enter new values in the drop-down menu.

-+ `optionCanEditValues = true` - Whether or not the user can edit (or enter new values) in the drop-down menu.
+The @AdminPresentationDataDrivenEnumeration annotation specifies that the field name will be assigned a value from the set of all CategoryImpl.name values (no optionFilterParams were used to refine the query).